-JAI/POOJA/VIKRAM: THIS NEXT PARAGRAPH NEEDS TO BE REWRITTEN BASED ON THE NEW CAT BONDS THAT IS BASED ON SUBZONES IN OAKLAND.
-TABLE 3 SHOULD DEPICT THIS NEW CAT BONDAND WE THEN CONSTRUCT EP CURVES (FIGURES 3A AND 3B REFLECTING THESE NEW CAT BONDS)
+Tables 3A and 3B depict the structure of two different cat bonds for Oakland depending on whether or not pre-1940 homes were mitigated.
+These payments to DTE from the cat bonds are determined by two parameters: zone (i.e., concentric bands of epicenter location, where Zone 1 represents the band of greatest property value concentration) and earthquake magnitude.
+The zone characterizes the insured housing values at risk and the magnitude measures the severity of the earthquake using the Moment Magnitude scale.
+When no pre-1940 homes are adequately bolted to their foundation nor are cripple walls braced, then the maximum face value of the cat bond was capped at $3.5 million (Table 3A).
+That is, if an earthquake of magnitude 7.0 triggers losses in excess of reinsurance of $10 million, the cat bond will only pay out its capped value of $3.5 million.
+When there was mitigation in place, then the cat bond was capped at $1.5 million (Table 3B) since catastrophic losses were reduced.

-Table 3 depicts the structure of two different cat bonds for Oakland depending on whether or not pre-1940 homes were mitigated. (i.e., concentric bands of epicenter location, where Zone 1 represents the band of greatest property value concentration)earthquake Moment Magnitude When no pre-1940 homes are adequately bolted to their foundation nor are cripple walls braced, , then the total face value of the cat bond 3.5was Table 3AThat is, if an earthquake of magnitude 7.0 triggers losses in excess of reinsurance of $10 million, the cat bond will only pay out its capped value of $3.5 million. ,1.5Table 3B)$30 million and the price to the insurer for a higher interest rate than LIBOR was $1.342 million.
-When homes were mitigated then the insurer only required a cat bond with face value of $18.5 million, since catastrophic losses were reduced.
+Table 3A: Cat Bond Parameters (No Mitigation)